wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.47 - 11 Nov 2011 =

+= Front End =
+* Fixed : Tag filtering did not support hide_empty=0 argument in get_tags()
+* Fixed : Don't block access to attachment templates (?attachment_id=) for unattached uploads unless SCOPER_BLOCK_UNATTACHED_UPLOADS is defined

+= Admin - Misc. =
+* Fixed : Nav Menu editing based on Nav Menu Manager role cleared theme locations menu selections for uneditable menus
+* Fixed : Media Library items could not be deleted based on a Page-specific role assignment
+* Fixed : Bulk Role Editor only deleted roles for one selected user/group on each update
+* Fixed : Invalid edit link for "DEFAULTS for new" in bulk Roles / Restrictions admin form
+* Fixed : Non-Administrators can't access /wp-admin/, under some configurations

+= Multisite =
+* Fixed : Appearance menu items hidden from super administrator on Multisite installations
+* Fixed : On Multisite installations with enabled, removal of a user from a site also removed them from network-wide groups

-= 1.3.47-dev =
+= Post Edit Form =
-* Feature : Roles > Options > Features > Content Maint > "Require moderate_comments capability" (otherwise Post Author received comment moderation emails even without moderate_comments capability)
 * Fixed : Javascript on "Edit Posts" / "Edit Pages" was broken for non-Administrators under some configurations
 * Fixed : Default Object Roles (as specified in Roles > Pages, etc.) were not retained upon saving a new post
+* Fixed : Page Associate role for specific pages did not allow Page Authors to save a new post with specified parent
+* Fixed : Unfiltered html capability could not be granted via content role

+= Edit Posts Listing =
+* Fixed : Posts/Pages could not be bulk-edited or bulk-trashed by non-Administrator when access is based on a Post-assigned editing role
+* Fixed : Pages and custom post types could not be Quick-edited by non-Administrator when user relies on a Page-assigned editing role

+= User Groups =
 * Fixed : When creating or editing a Role Group, user search always returned all users
-* Fixed : Invalid edit link for "DEFAULTS for new" in bulk Roles / Restrictions admin form
+* Fixed : Group membership cache was not cleared after removal of user from group
+* Fixed : Group membership requests and recommendations could not be removed by non-Administrators
+* Fixed : Group-specific Managers could not add/remove Group Moderators

+= PHP Warnings =
 * Fixed : PHP Warning for DB error on User Profile
+* Fixed : PHP Warning when saving a post with non-hierarchical terms
 * Fixed : PHP Notices in Dashboard QuickPress, Quick Edit and Revisionary "Publishers to Notify" metabox

-* Fixed : Non-Administrators can't access /wp-admin/, under some configurations
-* Fixed : Tag filtering did not support hide_empty=0 argument in get_tags()
-* Fixed : Bulk Role Editor only deleted roles for one selected user/group on each update
-* Fixed : Posts/Pages could not be bulk-edited or bulk-trashed by non-Administrator when access is based on a Post-assigned editing role
-* Fixed : Pages and custom post types could not be Quick-edited by non-Administrator when user relies on a Page-assigned editing role
-* Fixed : Don't block access to attachment templates (?attachment_id=) for unattached uploads unless SCOPER_BLOCK_UNATTACHED_UPLOADS is defined
+= Plugin Compat =
+* BuddyPress - Filter Activity Stream for Reader-restricted posts
+* Revisionary 1.1.7 compatibility
+* Revisionary - Support option to prevent Revisors from editing other users' revisions
-* Compat : Revisionary - better error message when a Revisor attempts to Quick-Edit a page which they cannot fully edit
+* Revisionary - better error message when a Revisor attempts to Quick-Edit a page which they cannot fully edit
-* Compat : Role Scoping for NextGEN Gallery : non-Editors could change Gallery Author
+* Role Scoping for NextGEN Gallery : non-Editors could change Gallery Author
-* Fixed : Media Library items could not be deleted based on a Page-specific role assignment
-* Fixed : Page Associate role for specific pages did not allow Page Authors to save a new post with specified parent
-* Fixed : PHP Warning when saving a post with non-hierarchical terms
-* Feature : Support SCOPER_NO_HTACCESS constant to prevent any .htaccess modification
-* Fixed : Unfiltered html capability could not be granted via content role
+* Role Scoping for NextGEN Gallery : DB error when a non-Administrator adds new gallery, if Revisionary also active

 = 1.3.46 - 18 Aug 2011 =
 * Fixed : Non-Administrators could not edit/delete attached uploads (since 1.3.43)